antievictionmappingproject/datamap/README.md

   - ctstart

-It will probably ask you for a password.
+It will ask you for a password.
 Make something up.

 Open a browser and navigate to http://localhost:8080 - that's it!